-Metoclopramide is a kind of anti-emetic medication that helps to reduce the risk of nausea and vomiting in certain conditions.
-The active ingredient in this drug influences the way that the vomiting center of the brain works, impacting the reactions of the stomach.
+Metoclopramide is an anti-emetic medication that helps to reduce the risk of nausea and vomiting in certain conditions.
+The active ingredient in this drug influences the way that the vomiting centre of the brain works, impacting the reactions of the stomach.

-Metoclopramide is a prescription only drug that comes in both branded and non-branded forms.
-It is available in a range of different forms, including tablets, capsules, and an oral solution.
-In rare cases, Metoclopramide may be given in an intravenous form, though this will only be possible in hospital situations.
+Metoclopramide is a prescription-only drug that comes in both branded and non-branded versions.
+It is available in a range of different forms, including tablets, capsules and an oral solution.
+In rare cases, metoclopramide may be given in intravenous form, though this will only be possible in hospital situations.

-Metoclopramide can be used to treat a range of conditions associated with the intestines and stomach.
-The medication is often a short-term treatment option for heartburn when other medicines don’t’ work properly.
+Metoclopramide can be used to treat a range of conditions associated with the intestines and stomach and is often a short- term treatment option for heartburn when other medicines do not work properly.
 It is usually used for heartburn instances that occur during the day or after a meal.
-Treating persistent acid reflux can reduce the amount of damage done to the esophagus by stomach acid.
+Treating persistent acid reflux can reduce the amount of damage done to the oesophagus by stomach acid.

-Metoclopramide comes with a patient leaflet that you should read carefully before you begin your treatment.
-You need to speak to a doctor or pharmacist if you have any questions on how to take this substance.
-Take the medication by mouth up to 30 minutes before your meals and at bedtime when told to do so by your doctor.
-You will need to follow your doctor’s instructions carefully.
+Metoclopramide comes with a patient leaflet to be read carefully before the start of treatment.
+You should speak to a doctor or pharmacist if you have any questions on how to take this substance.
+Take the medication by mouth up to 30 minutes before meals and at bedtime when told to do so by your doctor.
+Follow your doctor’s instructions carefully.

-If you are taking the suspension form of this substance, you will need to measure it using the device that is provided.
-A household spoon will not give you the correct dose.
-If you are using the disintegrating tablet, then you should not remove the tablet from the packaging before you are ready to take your dose.
+If you are taking the suspension form, you will need to measure it using the device that is provided as a household spoon will not give you the correct dose.
+If you are using the disintegrating tablet, you should not remove the tablet from the packaging before you are ready to take your dose.
 Do not use the tablet if it is broken.

-If you suddenly stop taking this medication, you might suffer from withdrawal symptoms like headaches, nervousness, and dizziness.
-To help stop this from happening, your doctor is likely to reduce your dose gradually.
+If you suddenly stop taking this medication, you might suffer from withdrawal symptoms such as headaches, nervousness and dizziness.
+To help prevent this, your doctor is likely to reduce your dose gradually.

 What dosages are there?

-Metoclopramide will be given to you in a dose that is suitable based on your medical condition.
-Response to treatment and your age will also be taken into account.
+Metoclopramide will be given to you in a dose based on your medical condition.
+Response to treatment and age will also be taken into account.
 Because of the higher risk of various side effects, it is not a good idea to take this medication more often than necessary.
-Treatment is usually for maximum of 5 days.
+Treatment is usually for maximum of five days.

-Along with the effects that are intended with this drug, you may find that you occasionally suffer from unintended side effects, such as dizziness, trouble with your sleeping, headaches, or tiredness.
-Some people also suffer from diarrhea.
-There’s a good chance that these side effects will diminish on their own when your body gets used to the medication.
+Along with the effects that are intended with this drug, you may find that you occasionally suffer from unintended side effects such as dizziness, trouble with your sleeping, headaches or tiredness.
+Some people also suffer from diarrhoea.
+There is a good chance that these side effects will diminish on their own when your body gets used to the medication.
 However, you should seek help from a medical professional if you are concerned that your side effects are getting worse.

-Make sure that you speak to your doctor immediately if you have any more serious side effects when using Metoclopramide¸ including:
+Make sure that you speak to your doctor immediately if you have any more serious side effects when taking metoclopramide tablets¸ including: